kaiqinghuang/Dialogue-of-Self--Relationships/README.md

 In this project, there are three main components: choreography, AR production, and music production.
 These three components progress simultaneously and intertwine with each other.

+Additionally, the project is developed based on the HoloKit SDK, utilizing its Stereoscopic Rendering and Hand Tracking capabilities.

 ### choreography

 Choreographing along three main lines: "emotion," "motivation," and "time."